akvsh/Node-API/README.md

 # MEAN-Practice
 Basic MEAN App to get familiar with/learn the stack

-*Libraries/Tech Used for personal reference later on:*
+*Libraries/Tech used for personal reference later on:*
 - MongoDB
 - Mongoose
 - Express